Yoti age tokens, passkeys and privacy: Reflections on 6 years of scaling privacy-preserving age assurance

 We verify once.
 The user chooses how to reuse.

-Businesses can choose the ‘type’ of age token or Yoti Key to accept
+Businesses can choose the ‘types’ of age token or Yoti Key to accept

-Alongside giving users control over how they reuse their age token or Yoti Key, businesses can also decide which type of age token or Yoti Key they’re happy to accept in order to ensure they meet the minimum effective standard for an age check.
+Alongside giving users control over how they reuse their age token or Yoti Key, businesses can also decide which type of age token or Yoti Key they’re happy to accept in order to comply with regulatory requirements or their own risk-based level of performance effectiveness.

 For example, some businesses may decide to only accept age tokens created through identity document verification and matched to a live selfie with face matching, document authentication and injection attack detection.
-Others may choose not to accept age tokens created from inference approaches like email age estimation.
+Others may choose not to accept age tokens created from approaches like mobile provider checks.

 This flexibility lets businesses balance regulatory compliance with user privacy, giving them confidence in the age proof whilst respecting minimal data use.
 We’ve made our Age Verification Service as configurable as possible, so businesses can meet the regulatory requirements of each jurisdiction where they operate.